 Kevin Hanley, director of design and services at RBS has said that the bank wants to position itself as "the bank of APIs" during a roundtable event last year.
 He explained: "You see the disaggregation of banking services, the disintermediation of banking services, banking becoming more unbundled, more modular."

 "We are moving from an era of physical banking to a connected bank of digital services.
 This starts to re-frame banking and our role in it as much more of a composite where we both provide services and link to other services.
 So we become a platform for our customers to navigate around."

 Although Cox from Nationwide admits that the next 18 months poses a "challenging regulator agenda" he believes that "the regulations are well intended to drive the right customer outcomes."

 These include the ability to "provide our members who have transactions data with us and money held with us to easily and securely get access to that data to use with whatever provider they choose," he said.

-Lastly, David Beardmore, commercial director at the Open Data Institute (ODI) raises the concern that "open banking could become a compliance exercise where banks agree to do what they are told to do and parking it and forgetting about it.
-I don't think all nine banks think that way and I know for sure some fully embrace the spirit of open banking."
+Finally, David Beardmore, commercial director at the Open Data Institute (ODI) raises the concern that open banking could become a "compliance exercise" where banks "agree to do what they are told to do and parking it and forgetting about it."

 UK Challenger Banks